Price Reset

 What is the Odachi Sword?

 Historically, some of the most famous Odachi swords featured greater length and the perfect balance between weight, length, and movement agility.
+The purpose of the Odachi evolved from being a functional weapon in battle to a ceremonial piece.

 Because of its sophisticated design, Japanese people used the Odachi sword during ceremonies.
 Samurai in feudal Japan, who valued their swords for their qualities and strength, most commonly used their mesmerizing Odachi swords as offerings.